Feriman22/portscan-protection/README.md

 >15-04-2020 (not released yet)
 - Remove ipset and iptable rules at uninstall
 - Possibility to auto select menu (1, 2, 3)
-- Use ipset and iptable rules as variables
+- Activate/remove ipset and iptable rules with variables
 - The test condition for install has been improved
 - Small typos fixed